My route within Japan can be found here.

 The mountainous region around Nikkō is its own tourist destination, with hotels, hot springs and many hiking trails, especially around Lake Chūzenji (中禅寺湖).
 Bus lines connect all the important places to each other.
 In summer you can watch birds here, in autumn the leaves change their colors.
 I had managed to come at the right time, but especially the second day was very rainy and foggy.

 The route between Nikkō and Lake Chūzenji winds around the hills in such tight bends that the road has only one lane, so the bus drives towards the lake on a different route than the one it takes on the way back later.
 The view also suffers a lot from the tight bends, but Japan would not be Japan if there wasn’t a solution for this: just get off before the lake and take the Akechidaira Ropeway up to a lookout hill.
 A two-way trip came at a steep 730 yen (about 5.60 euros).

 On a clear day you could see as far as the Kantō plane, but with all the fog I couldn’t even see the mountain station a few hundred meters away … 😯

 In principle you could also hike to the viewing platform or at least walk back down on foot, but the forest path was closed during my visit.

-In the last three pictures you can already see the viewing platform at the foot of the Kegon Falls. it is located 100 meters below the top of the waterfall and can be easily reached by a lift.
-It’s not a cheap trip though, down and up once and I had 550 yen (about 4.20 Euros) less in my wallet.
+In the last three pictures you can already see the viewing platform at the foot of the Kegon Falls.
+It is located 100 meters below the top of the waterfall and can be easily reached using a lift.
+It’s not a cheap trip though, when I came back up my wallet was 550 yen (about 4.20 Euros) lighter.